-Ida Presti was a child prodigy in guitar that went on to become one of the leading performers in the mid-20th century.
-At the age of 16, she played Niccolo Paganini's guitar at a ceremony for the 100 year anniversary of his death.
+Ida Presti was a child prodigy in guitar who became one of the leading performers in the mid-20th century.
+At 16, she played Niccolo Paganini's guitar at a ceremony for the 100 year anniversary of his death.

 Nikita Koshkin (1956-Present) — 'Usher Waltz, Op.
 29' (1984)

-Nikita Koshkin is a modern day composer who also stays true to the classical past of the guitar.
-His music was made famous around the world by his Edgar Allan Poe inspired piece, The Fall of the House of Usher, which was performed by guitarist John Williams.
+Nikita Koshkin is a modern-day composer who also stays true to the classical past of the guitar.
+His music was made famous worldwide by his Edgar Allan Poe inspired piece, The Fall of the House of Usher, which guitarist John Williams performed.

 Show your support by making a gift to YourClassical.

 Each day, we’re here for you with thoughtful streams that set the tone for your day – not to mention the stories and programs that inspire you to new discovery and help you explore the music you love.